 Children who garden will undoubtedly benefit from the fruits and vegetables they grow.
 But gardening itself can promote good health.
-These days, all kids could use a bit extra exercise and sunshine, as gardening provides.
+These days, all kids could use a bit of extra exercise and sunshine, as gardening provides.
 Sporting activities like moving soil, digging in the dirt, and pulling a wheelbarrow can help build gross motor skills and overall strength.
 These heavy works also help kids stay relaxed and composed.

-gardening fosters teamwork and communication skills.
+Gardening fosters teamwork and communication skills.
 It gives kids a sense of meaning and responsibility.
-Taking care of the plants promotes mindfulness. gardening principles like composting leftover food for fertilizer or collecting rainwater may teach kids deep regard and concern for our planet.
+Taking care of the plants promotes mindfulness.
+Gardening principles like composting leftover food for fertilizer or collecting rainwater may teach kids deep regard and concern for our planet.

 How to Start